 Choose a Divorce Attorney Who Has Your Family’s Best Interests at Heart

 No divorce is two-sided.
 Divorce affects children, in-laws, and even friends.
 During this trying time, it’s best to speak to an attorney who will guide you with the kind of compassion your whole family deserves.
-If you’re considering a divorce in Rhode Island and need to know your options for an optimal result, contact Susan T. Perkins, Family/Divorce Attorney at Law today at (401) 226-0126.
+If you’re considering a divorce in Rhode Island and need to know your options for an optimal result, contact Susan T. Perkins, Family and Divorce Attorney today at (401) 324-2990.